 If you venture far enough North in Japan to reach Hokkaido, we promise you will be rewarded for taking the somewhat unusual journey to this far-flung island, since this region is truly the wildest of them all.
-Famed for its epic landscapes, rare animals and cooler temperatures, this colossal wind-swept region is the least developed part of the country, meaning a visit here is sure to be memorable.
+Famed for its epic landscapes, rare animals and cooler temperatures, this colossal wind-swept region is the least developed part of the country, meaning a visit here is sure to be memorable - whether you go for a rural escape or a city break.

 Home to phenomenally pristine terrain, a distinctive culture and a sparsely distributed population, Hokkaido is heaven for adventurous travellers and outdoor enthusiasts.
 Its National Parks offer unparalleled beauty and a vast array of pathways that weave their way through ancient forests, sweeping landscapes and staggering mountainous areas past scenic volcanic plateaus from which steaming spring water bubbles up from the ground to form the natural hot spring pools (onsen) that the country is celebrated for.
 While the UNESCO-protected Shiretoko National Park is perhaps the most well-known, we believe the mighty wilderness of Daisetsuzan is also worth a visit - not to mention Shikotsu-Toya National Park with its caldera lakes, geothermal springs and Fuji-like Mount Yotei.